rakshitha2002/100-days-of-python/task.md

-# Day13 - Fibonacci Numbers
+# Day14 - Prime Fibonacci Number

-- Complete the ``` fibonacciNumberGenerator() ``` function on the Day_013.py.
+- Complete the functions on the Day_014.py.
 - Get N as the parameter.
-- Generate N fibonacci number series.
+- Check whether it is prime and fibonacci number?
-- return final series as list
+- return True if condition pass else False (Please follow sample test cases)

 > Note : To perform test cases please run ``` python test.py ``` or directly open test.py and run.
 ---